 An unfinished basement can seem to be a rough, bare, and empty space.
 We believe a basement has limitless potential.
-Basement renos offer ample space for expanding livable square footage.
+Basement developments and basement renos offer ample space for expanding livable square footage.

 So, where to begin?
 First of all, determine how the basement will be used.
 Basement suites used for rental units, also referred to as secondary suites, require additional work.
 Therefore more planning will be required.